pascalr/jome/jomec/README.md

 1. tokenizer: The code is broken down into tokens.
 2. parser: The tokens are parsed into an Abstract Syntax Tree.
 3. validator: Each node of the abstract syntax tree is validated in a first pass.
-4. transpiler: The tree is compiled into JavaScript.
+4. code generator: The tree is compiled into JavaScript.

 ### Tokenizer